- Luke 9:10-17

 - Jesus demonstrated compassion, first to his disciples and then to the crowd.

-- Jesus taught them about the kingdom of God. (for hours).
+- Jesus taught them about the kingdom of God (for hours).
 (The Beatitudes – Poor in Spirit – Kingdom of Heaven)

 - Jesus must be an engaging teacher, that the crowd did not disperse even until evening.
 They were too engrossed in the teaching of Jesus.
-(Compare this with a church meeting, when preacher goes little beyond time, and people start looking at their watch, start dispersing.)

 “Give them something to eat”: